bitwarden/help/_articles/importing/import-from-lastpass.md

 popular: true
 tags: [import, lastpass]
 order: "02"
+description: "If you are switching password managers from LastPass to Bitwarden, use this article guide you to export data from LastPass and import into Bitwarden."
 ---

 Use this article for help exporting data from LastPass and importing into Bitwarden.